Are you in the market for a forklift but have questions about the price of new or used models?

 Where to Buy a Forklift: Your Options Explained

-- Buying direct from a dealership.
+- Working directly with a dealership.

 Buying online from an equipment sales website